manojgct84/Scaler/README.md

 ### Mod
    ```
-   if you need to store data  with a range always for given input - %
+   if you need to store data  within a range always for given input - %
    ```